 We are committed to the development of the whole child and pay high regard to the social and emotional aspects of learning; we want all young people to feel safe, to feel valued, to have confidence and pride in their abilities.
 Our curriculum enables every individual to shine and contribute positively to our school and the community.

-The Hele’s curriculum is organised around 50 1-hour lessons per fortnight, the timetable being delivered as Week A and Week B. Below is an overview of subjects and their allocation as offered at each Key Stage:
+The Hele’s curriculum is organised around fifty 1-hour lessons per fortnight, the timetable being delivered as Week A & Week B. Below is an overview of subjects and their allocation as offered at each Key Stage:

 English (6), Maths (7), Science (6), MFL (5), Geography (3), History (3), RS (2), Art (2), Computing (2), Drama (2), Forensic Reading (2) Music (2), Personal Development (2), PE (4), Technology (2)

 Core Curriculum: English Lang & Lit (7), Maths (7), Combined Science (9), Philosophy & Ethics (1) Personal Development (1), PE (3), Forensic Reading (2)

-A range of AS/A Level/BTEC courses (9) alongside GCSE English/Maths if required (6)
+A range of AS/A Level/BTEC courses (9) alongside Forensic Reading ( 2) , GCSE English/Maths if required (6)

-Note: From September 2017 Key Stage 3 runs for students in Years 7-8, and Key Stage 4 runs throughout Years 9-11.
-We believe this gives students access to a more challenging and engaging curriculum through increased opportunities to master their chosen subjects and achieve even greater success at GCSE level.
+We believe that running a three-year Key Stage 4 gives students access to a more challenging and engaging curriculum through increased opportunities to master their chosen subjects, experience learning outside of the classroom and consequently achieve even greater success at GCSE level.

 Key Stage 3

 We are committed to delivering all subjects on the National Curriculum, and give time to each subject over the 2 year Key Stage, allowing students to make informed choices about those subjects they wish to pursue and develop a deeper understanding of as they move into Year 9.
 We achieve a balance between setting by ability and mixed ability delivery so that students have a well-rounded experience yet are challenged and supported in equal measure.

 Students are taught where possible in single-sex groups in PE, and smaller mixed groups for Technology, although these groups need to be much smaller than a Tutor group (no more than 24 students in a Technology group) to safeguard youngsters in practical delivery.